 In fact New Delhi and its agencies harass

 and intimidate people in Kashmir just to pressurize them so

 that they surrender their rights and remain silent.
-It is
+It is unfortunate

-people are facing atrocities, curbs, jails, interrogation
+facing atrocities, curbs, jails, interrogation at the hands

-yield nothing out of such coercive measures, he added
+of such coercive measures, he added